Chapter 3 Basic class

 Similar with above operation, subset of features can be achieved by manipulating the tax_table in microtable object directly.

-proteo <- clone(dataset)
+proteo <- clone(mt)

 proteo$tax_table <- subset(proteo$tax_table, Phylum == "p__Proteobacteria")